Fraunhofer IOSB progress report 2025/2026

 Doctorates

-Twenty-two researchers working at Fraunhofer IOSB passed their doctoral examinations in 2022 and 2023.
+28 researchers working at Fraunhofer IOSB passed their doctoral examinations in 2024 and 2025.

 Lectures